 Undergraduate Research Grant

-These stipends are available for undergraduates with declared Linguistics majors and minors as a resource for funding their own research projects.
+These stipends are available for undergraduates with declared Linguistics majors and minors as a resource for funding their own research projects or traveling to conferences at which they are presenting.
 Whether writing a senior thesis, preparing a writing sample for advanced degree applications, or just looking to gain potential job experience, undergraduates can apply for money to defray research expenses on a rolling basis throughout the year.
 For substantial summer projects, a stipend will also be offered.
 This program expands upon the department’s current resources available for faculty- and graduate-student-initiated projects to include undergraduate-initiated research.

 If you’re interested, submit your application here!

 For those interested in participating in faculty and graduate student research projects, check out opportunities on the Research Exchange!